foundry-vtt-community/wiki.js/development/api/settings.md

 #### Returned Value Type

 When getting a setting's value, the `type` of the setting registered is used by Core as a constructor for the returned value.
-For primitives like `Number`, `String`, and `Boolean`, this can provide some degree of type safety.

 Example:
 ```js=